nestjs/docs.nestjs.com/content/fundamentals/circular-dependency.md

 }
 ```

 > warning **Warning** The order of instantiation is indeterminate.
 Make sure your code does not depend on which constructor is called first.
+When you need to perform some actions in the constructor, you will get problems in conjunction with `forwardRef()`, better use the [Lifecycle events](/fundamentals/circular-dependency) instead.

 #### ModuleRef class alternative